-During 2009, 2008 and 2007, the Company received aggregate payments of approximately \$9.9 million, \$0.6 million, and \$7.4 million, respectively, for charter of its OSVs and rental of its shore-base port facility from a customer whose Chairman of the Board is currently a member of the Company's Board of Directors.
+During 2010, 2009, and 2008, the Company received aggregate payments of approximately \$4.3 million, \$9.9 million, and \$0.6 million, respectively, for charter of its OSVs and rental of its shore-base port facility from a customer whose Chairman of the Board serves on the Company's Board of Directors.
 From October 2007 until his retirement on May 7, 2009, such customer's Chairman also served as its President and Chief Executive Officer.
-This Board member has announced that he is stepping down as Chairman of such customer and will cease to serve as a director effective May 7, 2010.
+This Board member stepped down as Chairman of such customer and ceased to serve as a director effective May 7, 2010.